San Marcos Growers LogoSan Marcos Growers

 Dyckia 'Naked Lady' - A very attractive terrestrial bromeliad that grows in clusters with individual plants reaching 1 foot tall and 1 to 2 feet wide with strap-shaped lime-green plastic-looking leaves that are gracefully recurved and terminate in a sharp tip.
 Unlike all other Dyckia we know of, this plant has no spines along the margins and it is this attribute gives this plant its clever name.
 In spring plants grown with sufficient light produce tall wands of few-branching panicles bearing bright yellow-orange flowers.
 Plant in bright shade or morning sun for the best color but plants in deep shade are still very attractive but rarely bloom.
 Water occasionally to regularly.
 Hardy to at least 20°F. We have not seen damage on this plant in short duration temperatures to 18°F (shaded location) and this plant made a list of the hardy to 20°F bromeliads that Dr. Dale Jenkins published for the Sarasota Bromeliad Society.
 A great plant in the garden or as a potted specimen.
 While some list this as a friendly plant, anyone who has worked around it knows the tips of the leaves are both rigid and sharp so careful placement in the garden or potted collection is necessary.
 Without its marginal spines this plant is fodder for rabbits and if you have them, an elevated pot is recommended.
 This plant was discovered by Vivienne Doney (1904 - 1988) at her Monrovia succulent nursery.
 The name Naked Lady was suggest to her by Aloe hybridizer John Bleck during a visit to her nursery with Robert Foster in the mid to late 1960s.
 It began showing up in catalogs with this name as early as 1978.
 There has been speculation that this plant is a hybrid between Dyckia encholirioides and D. brevifolia.
 It has also been called 'Nude Lady'.

-This information about Dyckia 'Naked Lady' displayed on this web page is based on research we have conducted in our horticultural library and from reliable online resources.
-We also will relate observations we have made about it as it grows in our nursery gardens and other gardens visited, as well how our crops have performed in containers in the nursery field.
-Where appropriate, we will also incorporate comments that we receive from others and we welcome hearing from anyone with additional information, particularly if they can share cultural information that would aid others in growing this plant.
+The information about Dyckia 'Naked Lady' displayed on this web page is based on our research conducted in the nursery's horticultural library and from reliable online resources.
+We also include observations made about it as it grows in our nursery gardens and other gardens we have visited, as well how the crops have performed in containers in our nursery field.
+We will also incorporate comments we receive from others and welcome hearing from anyone with additional information, particularly if they can share cultural information that would aid others in growing this plant.

 [MORE INFO]